-Scenario Gaining Approval via the MRAs Manufacturer currently holds the mark of conformity for an item covered by the MRAs (that is, an item listed in Annex II of MRAs) but does not have USCG approval. → If manufacturer wishes to have USCG approval, then application should be made to the notified body that issued the relevant MED certificates authorizing the mark of conformity.
-Manufacturer currently has USCG approval for an item covered by the MRAs (that is, an item listed in Annex II of MRAs) but does not have the mark of conformity. → If manufacturer wishes to have the mark of conformity, an application should be made to the USCG.
-A USCG Certificate of Approval will be reissued to show that the manufacturer is eligible to apply the mark of conformity to the product as allowed under the MRAs.
-Manufacturer currently has two certificates for a particular item it produces.
-One issued by the USCG and the other by a EC or EEA EFTA Notified Body.
+Scenario Gaining Approval via the MRAs Manufacturer currently holds a UK or European mark of conformity for an item covered by the MRAs (that is, an item listed in Annex II of MRAs) but does not have USCG approval.
+Manufacturer currently has USCG → If manufacturer wishes to have USCG approval, then application should be made to the notified body that issued the relevant certificates authorizing a UK or European mark of conformity.
+If manufacturer wishes to have a UK or approval for an item covered by the MRAs (that is, an item listed in Annex II of MRAs) but does not have a UK or European mark of conformity. → European mark of conformity, an application should be made to the USCG.
+A USCG Certificate of Approval will be reissued to show that the manufacturer is eligible to apply a UK or European mark of conformity to the product as allowed under the MRAs.
+Manufacturer currently has multiple certificates for a particular item it produces.
+One issued by the USCG and the other by a UK Approval Body, or European Notified Body.
 The item in question is covered by the MRAs (meaning listed in Annex II of MRAs).
 The manufacturer wishes to maintain both approvals independently. → The MRAs do not apply.
 Manufacturer must continue to comply with all requirements of each separate type approval system.
-For example, the USCG required "follow-up" program and the MED "quality assurance" must both continue to be maintained.
+For example, the USCG required "follow-up" program and the UK or MED "quality assurance" must both continue to be maintained.
 Manufacturer has a product not covered by scope of MRAs (i.e., not listed in Annex II of MRAs).
-Manufacturer desires type approval. → MRAs are not applicable.
-Manufacturer should seek type approval for the specific market for which they wish to sell (e.g., USCG, European, or both) Manufacturer currently has both USCG approval and the mark of conformity.
-Manufacturer wishes to alleviate some of the burden of maintaining both the USCG required "follow-up program" and the MED "quality assurance" system.
+Manufacturer desires type approval. $\rightarrow$ MRAs are not applicable.
+Manufacturer should seek type approval for the specific market for which they wish to sell (e.g., USCG, UK, or European).
+Manufacturer currently has both USCG approval and a UK or European mark of conformity.
+Manufacturer wishes to alleviate some of the burden of maintaining both the USCG required "follow-up program" and the UK or MED "quality assurance" system.
 Item is covered by the MRAs (i.e., listed in Annex II of MRAs) → Manufacturer may decide to terminate one of the type approvals and then get it back based on the MRAs.
-For example, the manufacturer could terminate the USCG approval and then submit for a new USCG approval from the Notified Body that issued the relevant MED certificates authorizing the mark of conformity.
-Please note that a manufacturing company cannot maintain two USCG approvals for the same product at the same time - one approval issued under the MRA by an EC or EEA EFTA Notified Body and the other issued by the USCG.
-Manufacturer has USCG approval and does not wish to have the mark of conformity. \rightarrow The MRAs do not apply.
+For example, the manufacturer could terminate the USCG approval and then submit for a new USCG approval from the UK Approval Body or European Notified Body that issued the relevant certificates authorizing the mark of conformity.
+Please note that a manufacturing company cannot maintain multiple USCG approvals for the same product at the same time issued by multiple parties.
+Manufacturer has USCG approval and does not wish to have a UK or European mark of conformity. $\rightarrow$ The MRAs do not apply.
 No action is needed.
 Simply continue to comply with USCG requirements for approval.

-Manufacturer has mark of conformity and does not wish to have the USCG approval. \rightarrow The MRAs do not apply.
+Manufacturer has a UK or European mark of conformity and does not wish to have the USCG approval. $\rightarrow$ The MRAs do not apply.
 No action is needed.
-Continue to comply with requirements for maintaining the mark of conformity.
+Continue to comply with requirements for maintaining the UK or European mark of conformity.
 Manufacturer has neither approval.
-Manufacturer wishes to have both USCG approval and the mark of conformity. \rightarrow Recommend that manufacturer choose the type approval system that is most suitable.
+Manufacturer wishes to have USCG approval and a UK or European mark of conformity. $\rightarrow$ Recommend that manufacturer choose the type approval system that is most suitable.
 When making application for type approval, request both approvals as permitted by the MRAs.